 The National Garden Gate is the only monument that has remained from a military complex founded in the Qajar period.
 The collection includes various military units that have been used for military exercises such as soldiers' parades - shooting exercises and other training operations.
 These buildings were renovated during the Qajar period and Pahlavi to new buildings such as the Ministry of Foreign Affairs - Museum - Officers Club - Other sections of the government.
 When you are walking in this area, the architecture of the buildings declares the history of Iran from 100 years ago.

 The Malek Museum which is a free museum is an old house of the Qajar era which belonged to Haj Hossein Agha Malek.
 This building extended at the Pahlavi era and changed to Malek Museum.
-This complex is included in a Qajar house, a library, and a museum.
-The two parts of the building incorporate architectural elements and decorations from the Qajar and Pahlavi periods, including brickwork, tile work, plasterwork, wooden decoration, stone carvings, wood carvings, metal works, and wallpapers.
-This collection contains beautiful and breathtaking objects like: Stamp Exhibition, Permanent Coin Exhibition, Calligraphy and Painting, decorative Arts, Picture, 19000 of different Books, Miniature, And other arts.
+This complex is included a Qajar house, a library, and a museum.
+The two parts of the building incorporate architectural elements and decorations from the Qajar and Pahlavi periods, including brickwork, tilework, plasterwork, wooden decoration, stone carvings, wood carvings, metal works, and wallpapers.
+This collection contains beautiful and breathtaking objects like Stamp Exhibition, Permanent Coin Exhibition, Calligraphy and Painting, decorative Arts, Picture, 19000 of different Books, Miniature, And other arts.

 This museum contains two sections of the Iran National Museum and the Islamic Museum, although is not free but don't miss.

-This street and its monuments are a collection that requires a full-day tour, including the Iran National Museum (Islamic & Pre-Islamic)- the Christian Church - the Jewish Synagogue - the Zoroastrian Fire Temple and the Mosque.
+This street and its monuments are a collection that requires a full-day tour, including the Iran National Museum (Islamic & Pre-Islamic)- the Christian Church - the Jewish Synagogue - the Zoroastrian Fire Temple, and the Mosque.
 This street is famous for the crossroad of religions.
-The Glassware & Ceramic Museum is also one of the most beautiful buildings that not only have beautiful and spectacular objects but also has valuable architectural aspects.
+The Glassware & Ceramic Museum is also one of the most beautiful buildings that not only have beautiful and spectacular objects but also have valuable architectural aspects.

 30 Tir street also invites you for a nightly party with the best street food.